onssoschi/climatehealth/README.md

 ## Usage

+See [CONTRIBUTING](CONTRIBUTING.md) for guidance on contributing to this repository before making changes to the code.

 Steps to calculate indicator:

 1. Change `input_csv_path` field in `config.yaml` to your input dataset (daily mortality and temperature measurements per region).